reportportal/docs/src/md/src/SavedSearches_Filters/ManageFilters.md

 To share a filter, perform the following steps:

-1. Open your filter on tab on the "Launches" page.
+1. Open your filter from the tab on the "Launches" page.

-2. Click "Edit" option on the tab menu.
+2. Click the "Edit" option on the tab menu.

-3. Edit filter popup window will appear.
+3. The Edit filter popup window will appear.

-4. Switch ON shared option and click "Update" button.
+4. Switch ON the shared option and click the "Update" button.
 The filter will be marked as shared.

-5. To save the updates, select "Save" option from the filter context menu.
+5. To save the updates, select the "Save" option from the filter context menu.

 Your filter will be shared for the all team members.